Confidence-bit/secure-genomics-pipeline/README.md

 A beginner-friendly, reproducible, and secure bioinformatics workflow for downloading, processing, aligning, and protecting genomic sequence data.

 **Project Overview**
-This project demonstrates how to build a secure and reproducible genomic data processing pipeline using Python and basic command-line tools.
+This project demonstrates how to build a secure and reproducible genomic data processing pipeline using Python.
+It was fully developed and executed in a Linux environment using Bash command-line workflows, ensuring reproducibility, automation, and seamless integration with bioinformatics and security tools.

-It highlights practical skills in:
+**Technologies Used**

+1. **Operating System**: Linux (Bash shell)

+2. **Bioinformatics Tools**: FastQC, Trimmomatic, BWA, SAMtools, MAFFT, etc.

+3. **Security Tools**: OpenSSL, Python cryptography (Fernet)

+4. **Containerization**: Docker

 **Bioinformatics Capabilities**